GSA/digitalgov.gov/content/authors/suran-de-silva/_index.md

 # List your pronoun(s) if you want them displayed alongside your name.
 If blank, we'll use just your name.
 Learn more http://mypronouns.org
 pronoun: ""

 # Email — If you include an email address, it will be displayed on your profile page
 email:

 # Bio — keep it under 50 words
-bio: ""
+bio: "
+Suran De Silva is a digital strategist and UX advocate leading an effort to improve the taxpayer experience through consistent and user-driven design at the Internal Revenue Service."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: